ecosensors/EcoBoard/README.md

-# EcoBoard
+# EcoBoard v3

 EcoBord V3 is a new microcontroler based on the processor ATSAMD21G18 ARM Cortex M0 at 48Mhz with 3V3 logic, as the Arduino Zero.
 The chip has **256K of FLASH and 32K of RAM**.
 It's fully compatible with Arduino and Adafruit libraries.

-We add several useful features
+We addee several useful features
 * LoRaWAN RFM69/9x (868Mhz) module (Option)
 * GSM/GPS (SIM808) module (option)
 * Solar panel input